 No matter where you stand in Snowmass, there are truly endless views offered in all directions.
-Here, we’ve detailed our top 5 favorite views that you can’t leave without seeing.
+Here, we’ve detailed the 5 most iconic views in Snowmass that you can’t leave without seeing.

 #1 Zen Views